crorvick/tidydata/README.md

 1. Load the measurements from the `X_<group>.txt` file into a data frame, applying the previously-loaded feature names to the columns.

+2. Load the subject and activity data from the `subject_<group>.txt` and `y_<group>.txt` files respectively.

-2. Bind the group, subject, and activity values to each observation.
+3. Bind the group, subject, and activity values to each observation.
    The group is constant for the data frame under construction, but is useful to include for when data frames for each group are combined.

-3. Map the activity identifier to the previously-loaded descriptive factor value.
+4. Map the activity identifier to the previously-loaded descriptive factor value.

 Finally, we call `read.har.dataset()` for each of the two groups and